capytaine/capytaine-standalone/README.md

 - You cannot install other Python libraries in the bundled environment.
 If you have specific need, you will need to use `pip` or `conda` to install Capytaine in a virtual environment that you can customize.

+- On MacOS, the standalone version is only built for the ARM architecture (Apple Silicon processors), since Capytaine 2.2.
+Packages for the legacy MacOS Intel architecture are still available on `pip` or `conda`.

 ## Support

 Please report issues to [Capytaine's main issue tracker](https://github.com/capytaine/capytaine/issues) while mentionning `[capytaine-standalone]` in the issue title.